CBICA/DeepMRSegApp/README.md

 ## Supported Platforms
 These are the platforms we have tested.
--   Windows 10 Enterprise x64
+-   Microsoft Windows 10 (x64)

-It may also work on other platforms, but will need to built from sources.
+It may also work on other platforms, but will need to be built from sources.

 ## Prerequisities
--   1)DeepMRSeg Python package must be installed on your system as per the instructions [here](https://github.com/CBICA/DeepMRSeg/blob/main/README.md).
+-   DeepMRSeg Python package must be installed on your system as per the instructions [here](https://github.com/CBICA/DeepMRSeg/blob/main/README.md).
--   2)SimpleITK version 1.2.4 must be installed.
+-   SimpleITK version 1.2.4 must be installed.
 You may install it as follows:
 ```
 pip install SimpleITK==1.2.4
 ```